 Every place I love in Florida has this feature in common: Birds love it too.

-What’s great about the new website is its Trip Planner, which helps you choose a region and even narrow it down by whether it offers camping, restrooms or handicap accessibility.
+What’s great about the Florida birding trail is its Trip Planner, which helps you choose a region and even narrow it down by whether it offers camping, restrooms or handicap accessibility.

 You can also search by bird, too.
 So if you’ve always wanted to see a Masked Booby, you will learn the only place to go is Dry Tortugas National Park.
 (An outstanding adventure I highly recommend, with or without seeing a booby.)

-My goal in trying out the website was simpler: What cool places in my neighborhood have I missed?
+My goal in trying out the Florida birding trail website was simpler: What cool places in my neighborhood have I missed?

 I’ve lived in Fort Lauderdale for 30-plus years, so I didn’t expect to find anyplace I hadn’t visited before.

 But I did.

 I learned from the birding trail website that one of the best places in the state to see burrowing owls is an ordinary city park with soccer fields and tennis courts in Cooper City.

 The birding trail website says this:

 At first glance, this is an unlikely birding spot, with its assortment of baseball, football, soccer and cricket fields.
 Look a little closer though, and you’ll notice posts with flagging tape roping off holes in the middle of fields.
 Believe it or not, this is one of the best sites to easily see Florida Burrowing Owls in the state.
 The owl population here is doing quite well, and they’re the pride and joy of park staff, who accommodate the birds’ sometimes inconvenient choices of burrow locations.
 Respect their space, and you’ll get excellent views.
 They even hunt on game nights, when insects are attracted to the ball fields’ lights!